-Jasna Kržin Stepišnik, MSc, told us how ALE was carried out in high schools during the pandemic.
+Jasna Kržin Stepišnik, MSc, told us how ALE was carried out in secondary vocational schools during the pandemic.
 Most of the problems were with practical training, which simply cannot be carried out at a distance.
 Her contribution, supported by Nives Počkar from the National Association of Secondary School Principals, expressed an appeal for the ministry to take better care of secondary schools and school centres through better legal/systemic regulation, including funding and staffing.

 A new strategy is on the horizon – it will affect our work as early as 2022

-In the concluding part of the first day, Katja Dovžak, MSc, and Ema Perme, coordinators of the preparation of the Resolution on Adult Education Master Plan (AEMP) 2021–2030 at MESS, spoke about the strategy that will soon be addressed by the Government of the Republic of Slovenia and adopted by the National Assembly.
+In the concluding part of the first day, Katja Dovžak, MSc, and Ema Perme, coordinators of the preparation of the Resolution on AEMP 2021–2030 at MESS, spoke about the strategy that will soon be addressed by the Government of the Republic of Slovenia and adopted by the National Assembly.
 Its purpose is lasting: to increase the involvement of adults in various forms of learning and education and thus ensure a healthy, competent, satisfied society and individual.
 They also highlighted the specifics of the new period – a strong emphasis on the green and digital transition and the connection with the European umbrella documents that dictate high goals (e.g. 60% annual participation of adults in learning and education by 2030 – according to The European Pillar of Social Rights Action Plan).
 We learned a lot from the previous stages of preparing the national programme as well as other processes, e.g. cooperation with the OECD in developing a national skills strategy.
 The Resolution emphasises the importance of effective management of the ALE system and, without a doubt, a great deal of effort will be devoted to this.

 Although each institution has its specific tasks and target groups, an extremely strong need for networking and collaboration was expressed, but before that, for better knowledge of each other’s activities.
 Also, many speakers called for the implementation of integrated approaches that consider the personal, community and work dimensions of ALE.
-On the other hand, they emphasised the importance of adapting to the users – participants, so that they will become aware of how their whole life can be turned around through guidance, information, evaluation of existing knowledge and learning and education.
+On the other hand, they emphasised the importance of adapting to the users – participants, so that they will become aware of how their whole life can be turned around through guidance, information, evaluation of existing knowledge as well as learning and education.
 Also, in this set, the already mentioned appeal of the representative of ALE at secondary schools or school centres was highlighted.
 SAEA competed for more equal treatment and increased funds in the annual tender.
-The Slovenian Third Age University representative pointed out the rebuilding of relations as their priority, as covid-19 affected their target group very much.
+The Slovenian Third Age University representative pointed out the rebuilding of relations as their priority, as Covid-19 affected their target group very much.

 Thanks to the Slovenian presidency of the EU Council, adult education has attracted a lot of attention

 In September 2021, the Eurydice study on adult education and training was published, which Saša Amrožič Deleja from MESS addressed at the conference.
 The publication provided comparative data and contextual highlights of 42 European countries.
-It is an excellent source for decision-making and professional work, as well as perhaps a reminder that the preparation of national data for such studies needs to be more coordinated!
+It is an excellent source for decision-making and professional work, as well as perhaps a reminder that the preparation of national data for such studies needs to be better coordinated!

 The AAEC 2021 virtual stand, at the end of the event, was a welcome contribution in itself, although closely related to the first content set – sustainable development.
 Three wise young women, their colleagues and participants from Ajdovščina, Postojna and Tolmin shared their views on sustainable development, the role of ALE, their activities, initiatives and achievements with the most persistent participants of the conference.
 The videos (in Slovenia), the fruit of Darijan Novak’s (SIAE) film creativity, are inspiring – watch them here!

 Although shorter in time than the previous live meetings, the conference fulfilled us, maybe even tire us a little.
 There was talk about many things; now, actions are needed.
-Next year at the same time we will meet in Portorož; we made a firm promise of that.
+Next year at the same time we will meet in person in Portorož; we made a firm promise of that.